 Stay tuned to our latest news

-How to Ensure Healthy Eating This Christmas
+4 Useful Tips to Eat Healthy This Christmas

-1. Practise Portion Control
+1. Follow Portion Control

 Allowing yourself to eat a lot of your favourite Christmas dishes is great.
 However, it would help if you still were mindful of what you consume.
 Shereen Jegtvig, a Nutritionist at the University of Bridgeport in Connecticut, says that overindulging in fatty or sugary treats is fine for one day.
 However, she adds that the problem lies in the fact that you might consume plenty of these kinds of food for several days.